My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 7. Go on a half-day trip to Daymaniyat Islands

-Ad Daymaniyat is Nature Reserve formed of nine pristine islands located 20km off the shores of Barka- a coastal city up north of Muscat.
+Ad Daymaniyat is a Nature Reserve formed of nine pristine islands located 20km off the shores of Barka- a coastal city up north of Muscat.
 Islands are known for their crystal clear waters and as a great spot for snorkeling with their bright-colored fish and sea turtles.

 From May to October visiting Daymaniyat islands is prohibited due to marine life protection.